Over 90 Things to Do in Sydney at Night

 Hip Hop fans should make a b-line to this small bar in Redfern that offers great music and a friendly, welcoming vibe.
 Open Tuesday to Saturday from 5pm till midnight.
 Cocktails under $20 and a huge range of burgers (by Café Ish).

 The club at Cockle Bay Wharf in Darling Harbour offers 3 dance floors offering different styles of music, techno, hip-hop, electro and more.
 Perhaps best for a younger crowd.

-Ivy is the first club plenty of Aussie kids hit when they turn 18 years old.
-The complex on George Street features multiple restaurants and bars with the rooftop pool bar bring the place to been seen in summer.
-Entry starts at about $20, and there is a good mix of music styles on offer.
+Ivy is the first club that plenty of Aussie kids hit when they turn 18 years old.
+The complex on George Street features multiple restaurants and bars with the rooftop pool bar being the place to be seen in summer.
+Entry starts at $20, and there is a good mix of music styles on offer.